Melissa Jarrett: Casting

-Amenta won the role of Melissa in a competition and she joined the cast of Neighbours at the age of fourteen.
+Amenta was a student at Hoppers Crossing Secondary College when her drama teacher encouraged her to audition for Neighbours.
+She won the guest role of Melissa ahead of "a long list of hopefuls" when she was just 14 years old.
 She said "I didn't think I'd get it, but I'm glad I did."
-Amenta took acting lessons and her coach entered her for the part.
+Amenta is the daughter of Australian director Pino Amenta.
+She told Darren Devlyn of TV Week that her father wanted her to concentrate on finishing her education rather than her acting ambitions.
 The role of Melissa was initially to last for two months and she was introduced as the girlfriend of Todd Landers (Kristian Schmid).
-Amenta was still at school while starring in the show and had to balance her work with filming.
+Amenta had to balance her school work with her filming schedule.